Battle of Tarawa: Legacy

 Over one hundred of the Americans killed were never repatriated.
 In November 2013, the remains of one American and four Japanese were recovered from "what was considered a pristine site preserving actual battlefield conditions and all remains found as they fell."

-The remains of 36 Marines, including 1st Lt.
-Alexander Bonnyman Jr., were interred in a battlefield cemetery whose location was lost by the end of the war.
+The remains of 36 Marines, including 1st Lieutenant Alexander Bonnyman Jr., were interred in a battlefield cemetery whose location was lost by the end of the war.
 The cemetery was located in March 2015.
 On 26 July 2015, the bodies were repatriated to the United States, arriving at Joint Base Pearl Harbor–Hickam, Hawaii.
 In March, 2019 a mass grave of Marines, reportedly from the 6th Marine Regiment, was discovered on Tarawa.
 The remains of 22 Marines recovered from the mass grave arrived at the Joint Base Pearl Harbor-Hickam, Hawaii on 17 July 2019.